 Cost is an important consideration for advertisers.
 Both platforms offer varying ad budgets and bidding strategies to accommodate diverse needs.
 Understanding each platform’s cost structure can help optimize ad spend.

 Performance measurement is vital for refining campaigns.
-Facebook Ads and Google Ads both offer comprehensive metrics and analytics tools, enabling advertisers to monitor and adjust strategies accordingly.
+Facebook Ads and Google Ads offer comprehensive metrics and analytics tools, enabling advertisers to monitor and adjust strategies accordingly.

 Factors to Consider